jfroelich/rss-reader/src/ops/activate-feed.md

 ### Return value
 Returns a promise that resolves to undefined.
 The promise settles either when an error occurs or when the transaction completes and the channel messages have been posted.

+### TODOs
+* Rather than an entire module for activate and deactivate, I could use one module for set_active_state.
+This will reduce the amount of code and repetition without increasing complexity.
+Both modules share a substantial amount of similarity.